 Neighbouring countries: Spain shares borders with Portugal to the west and France to the north.
 To the south, across the Strait of Gibraltar, is Morocco, while Algeria lies to the southeast.

 Geography: Spain's terrain is varied, ranging from sandy beaches to flat desert-like areas and high mountain ranges.
 Most of the country's borders are occupied by sea, with the Pyrenees Mountains forming a natural frontier with the rest of Europe.
 It also occupies several islands in the Mediterranean and the Atlantic Ocean.

 Major religions: Catholicism.
 Spain is a secular state that guarantees freedom of religion.

 Main languages: Spanish.
-There are several regional co-official languages such as Catalan and Basque.
+There are several regional co-official languages, such as Catalan and Basque.
 English is widely spoken and understood.

 Money: The Euro (EUR), which is divided into 100 cents, is the official currency.
 ATMs are widely available and usually accept foreign cards.
-A Spanish tax identification number is needed to open a local bank account.
+A Spanish tax identification number (NIE number) is needed to open a local bank account.

 Tipping: Most locals do not tip more than small change.
-Ten percent is considered generous and would be appreciated, but is not necessary.
+Ten percent is considered generous and would be appreciated but is not necessary.

 Time: GMT +1 (GMT+2 from the end of March to the end of October)

-Electricity: 230 volts, 50Hz.
-Standard European two-pin plugs used.
+Electricity: 230V, 50Hz.
+Standard European two-pin plugs are used.

 Internet domain: .es